 This week’s Undervalued Spotlight shines on Giant-Size Conan #1.

-Giant Size Conan #1 features the 1st comic book appearance of Belit, the Shemite pirate known as the Queen of the Black Coast.
-Belit’s literary debut was in Weird Tales from May 1934, the pulp featured one of my favorite Conan stories The Queen of the Black Coast.
-She’s a stand out character, Conan #58 and #59 with the great Buscema art and containing Belit’s origin story are also worth owning.
+Giant-Size Conan #1 features the first comic book appearance of Belit, the Shemite pirate known as the Queen of the Black Coast.
+Belit’s literary debut was in Weird Tales from May 1934, the pulp featured one of my favourite Conan stories The Queen of the Black Coast.
+She’s a stand-out character, Conan #58 and #59 with the great Buscema art and containing Belit’s origin story are also worth owning.

-I’m a life long Conan fan, I’ve read all the original Robert E. Howard stories and even liked the L. Sprague de Camp stuff.
-Of all the Conan movies the 1st half of the 1st Conan with Arnold was the best, it was hard core, unfortunately the second half turned into a buddy comedy and things just got worse from there on movie wise.
-The Conan TV show in the late 90s was meh but I do hear that Amazon streaming are making a new series?
+I’m a lifelong Conan fan, I’ve read all the original Robert E. Howard stories and even liked the L. Sprague de Camp stuff.
+Of all the Conan movies the first half of the first Conan with Arnold was the best, it was hardcore, unfortunately, the second half turned into a buddy comedy and things just got worse from there on movie-wise.
+The Conan TV show in the late 90s was meh but I do hear that Amazon streaming is making a new series?

 Jason Mamoa’s stint as the Cimmerian missed the mark but I wonder now that he is a superstar thanks to Aquaman whether they will try again?
 Or does Disney make a new movie with a new actor?

 The latest Conan news that’s got me excited is that Marvel is taking back the Conan rights, I think this is a great opportunity to bring one of my favourite characters back to the fore.
 Even more exciting is Marvel’s audacity with their Avengers: No Road Home event this spring, the story brings Conan into the Marvel U continuity.
 Check out a cover to #6, Conan and Scarlet Witch!